 The path from the car park to our front door is level access.
 The entrance from the North Inch Parklands has 19 steep steps (railings either side) leading onto slab stones and gravel before coming to the flat courtyard area.

 Lifts and Access

 The Bistro @ The Castle, Gift Shop and facilities are located on the ground floor; all are level access.
 The Black Watch Museum is housed over two floors; the second floor is accessible via stairs or the lift.
 All areas are accessible for prams, pushchairs, manual and electric wheelchairs.
-Most galleries have wooden floors, the reminder are carpeted.
-The floor in the Castle Café, Castle Gift Shop and facilities are tiled.
+Most galleries have wooden floors, the remainder are carpeted.
+The floor in the Castle Bistro, Castle Gift Shop and facilities are tiled.